Traditional theology looks backward to God as the cause of all things.

 have arisen through this open-ended process.

-With that increase in complexity, new entities emerged
+With that increase in complexity, new entities emerged through the growth of molecules,

-to conscious beings, to moral beings (humanity),
+to multi-cellular beings, to conscious beings, to moral beings (humanity),

 and maybe beyond to an entity beyond imagining;